wallarm/product-documentation/docs/latest/admin-en/configuration-guides/envoy/fine-tuning.md

               <the section parameters>
         ```

-    * on the virtual host level
+    * On the virtual host level:
         ```
         virtual_hosts:
         - name: <the name of the virtual host>